-Provision for Income Taxes- We recognized income tax expense of \$13.0 million in the second quarter of 2019 compared to \$22.0 million in the second quarter of 2018 and income tax expense of \$27.2 million in the first six months of 2019 compared to \$58.2 million in the first six months of 2018.
-The difference is primarily due to the effect of lower income from operations in the second quarter and first six months of 2019.
-Our earnings are subject to income tax in various U.S. and non-U.S. jurisdictions, and the income tax rates applicable to our pre-tax earnings (losses) of our non-U.S. operations are generally higher than the income tax rates applicable to our U.S. operations.
+Provision for Income Taxes- We recognized income tax expense of \$4.7 million in the third quarter of 2019 compared to an income tax benefit of \$91.4 million in the third quarter of 2018 and income tax expense of \$31.8 million in the first nine months of 2019 compared to an income tax benefit of \$33.2 million in the first nine months of 2018.
+The difference is primarily due to the third quarter 2018 recognition of a change in the deferred income tax liability related to our investment in Kronos as a result of the 2017 Tax Act and the effect of lower income from operations in the third quarter and first nine months of 2019.
+Our earnings are subject to income tax in various U.S. and non-U.S. jurisdictions, and the income tax rates applicable to the pre-tax earnings (losses) of our non-U.S. operations are generally higher than the income tax rates applicable to our U.S. operations.
 Excluding the effect of any increase or decrease in our deferred income tax asset valuation allowance or changes in our reserve for uncertain tax positions, we would generally expect our overall effective tax rate to be higher than the U.S. federal statutory tax rate of 21% primarily because of our non-U.S. operations.